LuisMoncayo/GuaranteedServiceTimeInventoryModel/Data_In_Brief/README_Data_In_Brief.md

-# Get the results in Table 1.
+# Compute the Safety Stock Cost in Table 1.